cph/desktop-procedures/planning_releases.md

 At the same time, the process of _planning_ is our first opportunity to anticipate research and design needs or architectural constraints.
 And plans themselves allow us to synchronize work with other teams like Marketing and Support.

-Our planning process should be characterized by transparency, late-binding (making decisions at "the last responsible moment"), and progressive definition.
+Our planning process should be characterized by transparency, [late-binding](reference/late_binding.md), and progressive definition.

 #### Goals